A Variant of Wythoff's Game Defined by Hofstadter's G-Sequence: -Positions of Varinat of Wythoff's Game

+Next, we discuss the area to the left of the blue area.
+Here, we denote the positions in the area as $(3 - k, 5 +u)$ with $k=0,1,2,3$ and $u=0,1$.
+We have a red square, a light blue square and yellow squares.
+A red square is a position in $P_0$, and hence, by Lemma \ref{formptopg}, we can move to a position in $P_{1,1}$ by the diagonal move $M_3$.
+We need not consider the light blue square, which is a position in $P_1$.
+From one of the positions denoted by yellow squares, we can reach a position in $P_1$ by the vertical move $M_2$, but it depends on the value of $3 - k$ that we can move to a position in $P_{1,1}$ or $P_{1,2}$.
 On the right side of the blue area, we denote the positions as $(10 + k, 6 -u)$ with $k=0,1,2,3, \dots $ and $u=0,1$.
 We have a red square, a light blue square and green squares.
-A red square is a position in $P_0$, and by Lemma \ref{formptopg}, we can move to a position in $P_{1,1}$ by the diagonal move $M_3$.
+A red square is a position in $P_0$, and by Lemma \ref{formptopg}, we can move to a position in $P_{1,2}$ by the diagonal move $M_3$.
 We need not consider the light blue square that is a position in $P_1$.
 From one of the positions denoted by green squares, we can reach $(10,5) \in P_{1,2}$ or $(3,6) \in P_{1,1}$ by the horizontal move $M_2$. \end{example}